Find the answers to commonly asked questions. You may browse from the list of topics below.

 How can my child apply to SST?

 Is there a fee for the DSA Application/Test?
-What about the Selection Activity?
+What about the Phase 2 test?

-ow can my child apply for admission to SST through DSA if s/he is currently not studying in any national primary school in Singapore
+How can my child apply for admission to SST through DSA if he/she is currently not studying in any national primary school in Singapore?

 What are the Applied Subjects being offered?
 How many Applied Subjects will students be reading in relation to the existing regular subjects?